 Renting a motorhome, campervan, or a trailer in winter is not a good idea.
 Most campsites are closed between November and May and you may face many unexpected challenges on the wintry Icelandic roads.
 Snowstorms and violent winds are common and the days can be very short.
 We do not recommend for anyone to drive a large van in those conditions, not to mention sleeping in one.

 If there is one thing Iceland has plenty of, it is beautiful and unusual landscapes.
-You can head in almost any direction and find somewhere worth exploring.
+You can head in almost any direction and find a place worth exploring.
 Here are just a few areas that are popular with campers.

-A campsite with a view in Vík, near the Ring Road
+A campsite with a view in Vík town near the Ring Road

-- North Iceland has a varied landscape.
-Active geothermal areas, lava sculptures, wide fjords, and high mountains with flat tops are just a few of the interesting features to see.
+North Icelandhas a varied landscape.
+Active geothermal areas, lava sculptures, vast fjords, and high mountains with flat tops are just a few of the interesting features to see.
 Campsites are abundant here as well.

-Some curious Icelandic horses at the campsite in Thorsmork
+Some curious Icelandic horses at the campsite at Thorsmork, Iceland

 Camping in Reykjavik